Overview – Marojejy NP

 Wildlife

 Marojejy will mostly appeal to keen hikers, but there is plenty of wildlife to be seen if you’re prepared to work for it.
-Of the 11 lemur species recorded, the most exciting is the critically endangered silky sifaka – only about 1000 individuals are left in the wild.
-Other lemur species to spot include the white-fronted brown lemur and the red-bellied lemur.
+This includes 12 lemur and 118 bird species.
+Marojejy is the main stronghold for the striking silky sifaka, a critically endangered all-white lemur whose global population is estimated at 250 mature adults.
+Other species include white-fronted brown lemur and red-bellied lemur.

 Scenery

-The scenery of Marojejy NP is nothing short of spectacular.
+The scenery of Marojejy is spectacular.
 The main trail to the summit covers a good variety of habitats as the altitude changes.
-Lowland rainforest gives way to cloud forest, with forested streams running in the valleys and waterfalls tumbling down the steep slopes.
+Lowland rainforest gives way to cloud forest, with forested streams running through the valleys and waterfalls tumbling down the steep slopes.

 Weather & Climate

 The park has a very wet climate.
-It rains throughout the year, but the Wet season months from December to April see very high rainfall.
+It rains throughout the year, but the months from December to April see very high rainfall.
 The possibility of cyclones and torrential rains is high from January to March.
-In the Wet season, temperatures reach up to 28°C/82°F. The cooler Dry season months from May to October see daytime temperatures of 25°C/77°F.
+In the Wet season, from November to April, temperatures average 28°C/82°F. The cooler Dry season months from May to October have daytime temperatures of 25°C/77°F.

 Best Time To Visit